The Kite Runner (play): Broadway

-Marilyn Stasio in their Variety review, praised the production and Spangler’s adaptation as being “a heartbreaker – but so uplifting, it's worth the pain."
+Marilyn Stasio in their Variety review praised the production and Spangler's adaptation as being "a heartbreaker – but so uplifting, it's worth the pain."

-The New York Post reviewed the production as being “straightforward, to-the-point play, but one that's easy to embrace and gripping as it unfurls.”
+The New York Post reviewed the production as being "straightforward, to-the-point play, but one that's easy to embrace and gripping as it unfurls."

-The Daily Beast criticized the hateful portrayal of a gay character referring to the production as "homophobic trash", stating the production “contains many, perhaps unintended, narratives about masculinity, sexuality, and intimacy it does not have the will, or maybe courage or depth, to confront.”
-Also noting the play's only significant female character, Soraya, played by (Azita Ghanizada), “is mostly sidelined, which is a shame because Ghanizada brings some much-needed life and sharpness to a frustratingly underwritten part."
+The Daily Beast criticized the hateful portrayal of a gay character referring to the production as "homophobic trash", stating the production "contains many, perhaps unintended, narratives about masculinity, sexuality, and intimacy it does not have the will, or maybe courage or depth, to confront."
+Also noting the play's only significant female character, Soraya, played by (Azita Ghanizada), "is mostly sidelined, which is a shame because Ghanizada brings some much-needed life and sharpness to a frustratingly underwritten part."

-Earlier Productions
+Earlier productions

 The San Francisco Chronicle pointed out in 2009 that Spangler spends the whole first act on the first quarter of the novel, giving the remainder "a kind of CliffsNotes rush".
 The Globe and Mail gave a 2009 production 3 out of 4 stars, calling it "a ripping good yarn", but "dangerously simplistic about modern-day Afghanistan".

 The Financial Times gave a 2013 production 3 out of 5 stars, stating that "the novel roams through decades and across continents, is brilliantly evocative and is written in the first person ... while this structure works so well on the page, on stage it always makes for a slightly awkward experience, in which the characters appear in short illustrative episodes, rather than driving the story."

 In the UK, a Nottingham Playhouse Theatre Company production, directed by Giles Croft, was shortlisted for the 2014 Best Regional Production in the WhatsOnStage Awards, but lost to a production of Oliver!.

 The production transferred to the Wyndham's Theatre in the West End in December 2016, where it played a limited run until 11 March 2017.
-The production will return to the West End at the Playhouse Theatre on 8 June 2017, and play a limited run to 26 August.
+The production returned to the West End at the Playhouse Theatre on 8 June 2017, and played a limited run to 26 August.